awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 ### About SSM Agent installations on 64\-bit Ubuntu Server 16\.04 instances<a name="agent-install-ubuntu-about-v16"></a>

-Beginning with instances created from Ubuntu Server 16\.04 AMIs identified with `20180627`, the SSM Agent is pre\-installed using Snap packages\.
+Beginning with instances created from Ubuntu Server 16\.04 AMIs identified with `20180627`, SSM Agent is pre\-installed using Snap packages\.
 For example: `ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-20180627`\.
 On instances created from earlier AMIs, you should continue using deb installer packages\.

 **Important**
 Be aware that if an instance has more than one installation of the SSM Agent \(for example, one installed using a Snap, one installed using a deb installer\), your agent operations will not work correctly\.